splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

 {{% expand title="{{% badge style=primary icon=user-ninja %}}**Ninja:** Improve data durability with storage extension{{% /badge %}}" %}}

-For this, we will need to validate our distribution has the `file_storage` extension installed, this can be down by running the command `otelcol-contrib components` and it should so something like:
+For this, we will need to validate our distribution has the `file_storage` extension installed, this can be done by running the command `otelcol-contrib components` and will output something similar to the following:

 {{< tabs >}}
 {{% tab title="Truncated Output" %}}